-At Least One Stop between Development and Production
+Create at Least One Stop Between Development and Production

-To get to the point where everyone is comfortable, and make doing a release so routine that it is mind numbingly boring, the pipeline needs to have at least one stop between the development area and production.
+To get to the point where everyone is comfortable (and releases are so routine that they’re mind-numbingly boring), the pipeline needs at least one stop between development and production.
 You need at least one completely hands-off environment to validate that the release is production-ready and all the scripts and mechanisms included in the release will build the environment and deploy the application as planned, every time.

-Some projects will have five or more environments that are stops along the way with names like:
+Some projects will have five or more environments to stop at along the way, including:

 - UAT (User Acceptance Testing)

-But remember that development to somewhere then on to production makes everything run better.
+No matter how many environments you’re working with, remember that development to somewhere to production makes everything run more easily.

 Fail and Restart Your Pipeline

-I am sure anyone in development or operations remembers spending time tweaking settings in an environment by adding a manual step or two, which can compound as the number of environments increase to accommodate some little thing “because there isn’t time to fix it right.”
-This whole idea goes away with a pipeline using immutable infrastructure like Docker containers.
+Anyone in development or operations remembers how they used to tweak settings in an environment by adding a manual step or two—which compounds as the number of environments increase—to accommodate one little thing “because there isn’t time to fix it right.”
+This whole manual inefficiency goes away with a pipeline using immutable infrastructure like Docker containers.

-If it didn’t work, find out why.
-Fix it back at the beginning, let the automation take over and get you back to the point where you paused.
+If it didn’t work, stop and find out why.
+Fix it back at the beginning, and then let the automation take over and get you back to the point where you paused.